December 29, 2020

 94. Do not flush cat faeces

 Indoor-only cats that have tested negative for toxoplasmosis are the exception.
 This parasite can negatively impact marine life.
+Check out this guide on how to dispose of cat faeces safely.

 95. Avoid using cat litter with bentonite clay